BBC Select (1992–1995): BBC Select

 The service was officially launched during the overnight hours of 21 January 1992, and ran on both BBC1 and 2.
-A spiritual predecessor of BBC Select intended for members of the British health care profession, called British Medical TV (BMTV), aired encrypted health care-related programming during the overnight hours of BBC1 and 2 between 1989 and 1992.
+The first programme shown was The Way Ahead, a 12-part series about the new disability allowance.

 BBC Select experimented with programming for specific audiences, and with overnight broadcasts, experience that the BBC would later use when broadcasting the BBC Learning Zone.
 By broadcasting the programming then, it allowed the BBC to broaden their audience, while allowing more time in the day for other programming.

 The programming was specifically aimed at the professional services of business, nurses, teachers and lawyers with programming made in-house by the BBC with some programming supplied by other independent companies as part of their remit.
 An example of this was Thames Television whose film Living with Disabilities, and their series The Way Ahead, both made for the Department of Social Security, were distributed free, on condition that no financial gain be made from it: as a result the programme was broadcast un-encrypted.